Learn words and sentences from English to Nepali languages easily with explanation of each word meaning in detail.

 Far-kay-ra au / Far-kay-ra ai-ja / Far-kay-ra au-nus

 फर्केर आउ / फर्केर आईज / फर्केर आउनुस् There is not much difference between Farkayra au and Farkayra aija but it’s better to use Farkayra au instead of Farkayra aija.
 Farkayra au can be used with friends and younger people and Farkayra aija with kids or close friends.
-It sounds little bit odd in Nepali when you use the word Farkayra aija with friends you just met.
-It may sound like you’re not giving them proper respect they they deserve.
-Farkayra aunus is used in conversation with elder people in Nepali language.
+It sounds a little bit odd in Nepali when you use the word Farkayra aija with friends you just met.
+It may sound like you’re not giving them proper respect they deserve.
+Farkayra aunus is used in conversation with elder people in the Nepali language.

 What food is this?